edhendoschem/UoL_Photonics/Python/readme.md

 ## lifetime_processor <a name = "item3"></a>
 This is a simple program to extract the lifetime data from the .txt files created by the Steady State Time Resolved Fluorescence Spectrometer.
 It uses the Trust Region Reflective algorithm.
-If the curve fitter fails to properly fit the curve, you may be in the presence of a double exponential or some other behaviour
+If the curve fitter fails to properly fit the curve, you may be in the presence of a double exponential or some other behaviour.
+Lifetime Processor-double_exp will attempt to fit double exponentials.

 In order to use it, place the lifetime measurement files in the folder with the .ipynb file and click on "run cell, select below" twice or alternatively press shift+enter twice.